rsksmart/RSKIPs/IPs/RSKIP144.md

 > Transactions that are from the same sender account are considered connected because they modify the nonce

+> Recursive deletes must be correctly and efficiently handled.
+If a transaction deletes a contract using `SELFDESTRUCT` and another transaction is reading or writing a key of that contract, those two transactions must be considered connected.

 This cases should not be considered as writing a key, since they doesn't affect the output of the parallel execution:
 - Adding 0 balance
 - Write a key with the value that was already set